 He would then stir in a very tiny amount of baking soda, just enough to make the beverage foam.
 A fizzy Effervescent Soda doesn't stay bubbly in the glass for very long, so you must drink it immediately, within seconds after mixing.

-Effervescent Sodas are surprisingly delicious and as there is no fermentation, there's no taste of yeast nor is there any possibility of alcoholic content.
+Effervescent Sodas are surprisingly delicious and as there's no fermentation, there's no taste of yeast nor is there any possibility of alcoholic content.

 While the thought of putting household baking soda in a beverage might seem a bit odd or downright weird, I believe you will be pleasantly surprised with the taste results.

-Enjoy experimenting with these old time baking soda drink recipes.
+Enjoy experimenting with these old fashioned baking soda drink recipes.
 Maybe you'll acquire a taste for them as I have.
 It's a unique taste, and one that's very refreshing.

 © 2004 by Don Bell